erickjx/docsify-fontawesome/example/README.md

-# FontAwesome plugin for Docsify Example
+# FontAwesome plugin for Docsify

 ## Example